nalin0503/FYP_ImageMorpher/README.md

   --film_num_recursions 3
 ```

+---
+---

-### Dev Notes
+### My Dev Notes (W.I.P.)

 Technical impl stuff:
 1) pytorch 2.0 for acceleration.... (explore, see email draft)
 2) text embedding interpolation.. slerp?
-3) Test on diffmorpher eval dataset, test for smoothness basically, or image fidelity between new and old to measure quality (quantitative, use FID or sth)
+3) Test on diffmorpher eval dataset, test for smoothness basically, or image fidelity between new and old to measure quality (quantitative, use FID or sth) - see ipad for sched!!
 4) add google style PEP type-hinting
+5) add requirements.txt, or a poetry, or docker/conda image...
+FOR SETUP use makefile!!

 Some ideas: